Ravi Vakil's Publications and Preprints, etc.

 19. "The affine stratification number and the moduli space of curves", with M. Roth, (refereed) Proceedings of "Workshop on algebraic structures and moduli spaces", CRM Proceedings and Lecture Notes, Universite de Montreal, Volume 38, 2004, 213-227.

-dvi ps pdf arxiv, addenda and corrigenda
+dvi ps pdf, addenda and corrigenda

 20. "Murphy's Law in algebraic geometry: Badly-behaved deformation spaces", Invent.
 Math.
 164 (2006), 569--590.